Spark-develop/Event-Driven-Stock-Market-Prediction/README.md

 ## Project Status

-- I would be completing my garduation first, after which I would redesign the structure of the whole project and than pass it to the commuinty with many advances in my mind.
+- I would be completing my garduation first, after which I would redesign the structure of the whole project and than pass it to the community with many advances in my mind.